brown-ccv/how-to-pr/README.md

 # dscov-github-workshop
-Demonstration directory for the DScoV GitHub Workshop
+Demonstration repository for the DScoV Lunch Workshop: Collaborative Coding for Science using Git, GitHub and Pull Requests